yasmin-khaled/movie-database-app/README.md

 - **Search Movies**: Users can search for movies by typing a query in the search bar.
 - **View Movie Details**: Users can click on a movie to view detailed information about it.
-- **Click-able Slide Show**: The app displays a list of movies on the home page.
+- **Clickable Slide Show**: The app displays a list of movies on the home page.
 - **Language Switch**: Users can switch between English and Arabic languages.

 ## In Progress